JaredSystems/JaredSystems/README.md

 ### 🍄 Jared

-Love working with systems programming, but most of my time is spent working with web and mobile development.
+unfortunately, the fries are in the bag.

 **Some projects I've been working on:**

 * **[Marmot Systems](https://www.marmotsystems.com/)**: A Direct Store Delivery (DSD) and accounting B2B solution for companies.
-While working as a business partner at a dairy company, we relied on similar software, but it was bloated and expensive.
-So, I built my own solution.

 * **[Galaxity Learning](https://www.galaxitylearning.com/signin)**: An automated AI math tutoring app integrated into school LMS systems.
-While tutoring math to children during college, I wanted to create a gamified learning app for them that integrates with teacher tools like Schoology and Google Classroom.

 * **[Cryptography Library](https://github.com/CalculusCoder/c-cryptography-library)**: A cryptography library supporting 2 encryption ciphers and 1 key exchange algorithm (Diffie-Hellman).
-The core logic is built in C, with a Node.js bridge via Child Process and a frontend for encrypting text.

 * **[FreeMind Recovery](https://www.freemindrecovery.com/)**: A full stack web application dedicated to providing a comprehensive collection of anxiety recovery services, resources, and tools.
 Over 1,000 users.
-This was the first full-stack app I built to learn web development.

 **Tools I love working with:**